Did you know ... Search Documentation:

 Binaries

 Mac OS X disk image with relocatable application bundle.
-Needs xquartz (X11) installed for running the development tools.
 The bundle also provides the commandline tools in the Contents/MacOS directory.
 Users of older MacOS versions are adviced to use Macports, Homebrew or install from source.
-This bundle contains universal (fat) binaries that run natively on Intel and Apple Silicon (M1, arm64).
+This bundle contains universal (fat) binaries that run natively on Intel and Apple Silicon (M*, arm64).

 Sources